Lince (armored car)

 The Autoblindo Lince ("Lynx") was an Italian scout car used by the Italian Social Republic between 1943-1945 during World War II.
 The Lince was a copy of the British Daimler Dingo and was primarily used for reconnaissance.
 Armament consisted of a single Breda 38 8 mm machine gun.
-392 vehicles were built, 263 by Lancia and 129 by Ansaldo.
-In German use it was designated the Panzerspähwagen Lince 202(i).
+250 vehicles were built, 122 by Lancia and 128 by Ansaldo.
+In German use it was designated the Panzerspähwagen Lince 202(i) and was used in the Balkans and Italy for reconnaissance and escort.

+Surviving examples were used by the Polizia di Stato after World War II ended.

 A Lince scout car being used to transport Allied POWs and wounded, Italian front.